savinmikhail/Comments-Density/README.md

 - **Quality Check**: Set up a configuration file, and if thresholds aren't met, the exit code will be returned with the report.
 - **Configurable Reports**:  Get results in either console or HTML file.
 - **Baseline**:  Filter collected comments against a baseline to ignore old technical debt and focus on new issues.
+- **Plugins**: You can implement any logic for processing found comments in your plugins via simple interface

 ### Output Example
 ![Output Example](./example_for_readme.png)